Replacing Your Lawn? 3 Favorite Varieties for North Texas

 St. Augustine grass

 Due to its emerald green color, soft texture and slight shade tolerance, St. Augustine grass has become one of the most widely planted grass varieties in the DFW area.
 Its thick growth growth habit allows it to outcompete weeds.
 Its water needs are moderate.
 When maintained the right way, St. Augustine is fairly tolerant of most pests and diseases.
 However, if it is over-watered, watered at night, mowed too short and left to grow in compacted soils, it will become weak.
 Once weak, it becomes susceptible to chinch bug, take-all root rot and a number of other fungal diseases.
 Also, despite common perception, St. Augustine grass is not a “shade” grass.
 All lawn grasses require full sun conditions to perform at their best.
 St. Augustine, however, will tolerate a bit more shade than other varieties.
 But don’t expect it to grow well under dense shade trees.
+Check out our article on if St. Augustine grass is a good choice for you or not.

 First time homeowner?
 We offer lawn maintenance tips to lawn-newbies here.